agn453/Z80-MBC2-master/README.md

 ## Modification History (in reverse chronological order):

+### 17-Mar-2021

+Modify the XMODEM program to use half the available memory for buffering the file to send or receive.
+The relatively slow access time to read or write a file to the microSD card was causing a time-out and abort when sending or receiving large files while the file was being read/written.

 ### 16-Mar-2021

 Some minor updates to allow debugging the banked BIOS memory move